Tuna Salad Recipe with Pasta

 If you liked this Tuna Pasta Salad you’re going to love my other pasta salad recipes!

-This creamy Tuna Pasta Salad Recipe is tangy, crunchy, oniony, and delightful!
+This creamy Tuna Salad Recipe with Pasta is tangy, crunchy, oniony, and delightful!
 Perfect for a healthy lunch, light dinner, or snack to store in the fridge.

 Prep Time 10 minutes